USEPA/swmm-ci-tools/README.md

    Author: See AUTHORS
 --->

-# ci-tools
+# swmm-ci-tools
-Tools for local and remote testing for SWMM and EPANET
+Tools for local and remote testing for SWMM (and EPANET)

 ![1520204567520](https://github.com/michaeltryby/ci-tools/assets/6942309/b2ffad8e-d94c-47b1-a764-e006a93576a8)